SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 These events start at around 3 pm with some seasonal appetizers.
 You can also purchase beer or wine.
 During this time, you will mingle and have an informal meet and greet with the performer.

 You will then all hop aboard the train and head to the amphitheater for the unplugged performance.
-This one ends with the train ride back to the station.
+This one ends with a train ride back to the station.

 They offer two to three performances every month from May through October.